Open Nav

 Telling The Story Top

 Ongoing government funding is core to the ability for the U.S. Department of Education to continue providing data on civil rights in schools.
-We wanted to present the history of the CRDC in a compelling way, to encourage continued funding.
+I wanted to present the history of the CRDC in a compelling way, to encourage continued funding.
 I redesigned the About Us page to showcase that rich history in a highly consumable fashion.

 Law makers running for election commonly need to cite civil rights data points while speaking at the podium.
 I designed a mobile experience to make sure they were able to get the insights they need, to deliver truth when they need.